Neil Wagner (baseball)

 Neil Kannas Wagner (born January 1, 1984) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Oakland Athletics and Toronto Blue Jays and in Nippon Professional Baseball for the Saitama Seibu Lions.
+He played in Major League Baseball (MLB) for the Oakland Athletics and Toronto Blue Jays, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Amateur career

 Wagner attended Eden Prairie High School in Eden Prairie, Minnesota.
 He enrolled at North Dakota State University, where he played college baseball for the North Dakota State Bison and studied biology and chemistry.
 He left before graduating.

 Professional career

 Cleveland Indians

 The Cleveland Indians selected Wagner in the 21st round of the 2005 Major League Baseball draft.

 Oakland Athletics

-On May 14, 2010, he was traded to the Oakland Athletics for cash considerations.
-He was promoted to the majors for the first time by the Athletics on August 30, 2011.
+On May 14, 2010, Wagner was traded to the Oakland Athletics in exchange for cash considerations.
+He spent the remainder of the year with the Double-A Midland RockHounds, posting a 6-2 record and 3.70 ERA with 45 strikeouts across 33 relief appearances.

+Wagner began the 2011 season with Midland, and later received a promotion to the Triple-A Sacramento River Cats.
+On August 30, 2011, Wagner was selected to the 40-man roster and promoted to the major leagues for the first time.

 San Diego Padres

 On May 28, 2012, Wagner was waived by the Athletics and claimed by the San Diego Padres.
-Wagner spent most of 2012 with the Triple-A Tucson Padres.
-He was designated for assignment on August 23, and became a free agent on November 3.
+He spent the remainder of the year with the Triple-A Tucson Padres, posting a 3-1 record and 5.44 ERA with 32 strikeouts over 43 innings of work.
+Wagner was designated for assignment following the acquisition of Thad Weber on August 23.
+He became a free agent on November 3.